 Chief Calvert is a 25-year law enforcement veteran who began his career as a reserve Deputy with the Los Angeles County Sheriff's Department before being hired as a Deputy Sheriff with the Orange County Sheriff's Department.
 In 1996 he found his calling at the Laguna Beach Police Department.
-During his tenure in Laguna Beach, Captain Calvert worked a variety of assignments which have included; Patrol, Field Training Officer, Special Investigations Unit Detective, Sergeant, and Lieutenant Shift Commander.
-As one of two Police Captains within the organization, Captain Calvert leads the Field Services Division.
+During his tenure in Laguna Beach, Chief Calvert has worked a variety of assignments including Patrol, Field Training Officer, Special Investigations Unit Detective, Sergeant, and Lieutenant Shift Commander.
+As Captain, he also led both major divisions within the Police Department: the Support/Investigative Services Division and the Field Services Division.

 Chief Calvert has been instrumental in implementing numerous enforcement, education, and community-related programs at the Laguna Beach Police Department including the new Outdoor Warning System, Evacuation Time Study, K-9 program, Homeland Security Drug Interdiction Maritime team, Unmanned Aerial System program (UAS), Drug Recognition Expert team, Peer Support team, Honor Guard team, Teen Leadership Academy, and the annual Road Safety Expo.

-Captain Calvert was born and raised in Southern California.
+Chief Calvert was born and raised in Southern California.
 He possesses a Bachelor of Arts Degree in Criminal Justice from Chapman University and a Master's Degree in Executive Leadership from the University of Southern California (USC) Price School of Public Policy.
 He is also a graduate of the prestigious FBI National Academy and is an active member of the FBI National Academy Associates, California Police Chief's Association, and International Association of Chiefs of Police.